Ausangate Trek 6D/5N

 Overview

 GROUP SIZE: Please note that this is a private group trip.
-Because few people that make this kind of trip, we will be entirely at your disposal, we are responsible for our groups and our programs, we do not share with other travel agencies, we do not know what offer our trips are available all year round.
-Due to weather conditions, however the recommended period for this trek is from April to December.
+Because few people make this kind of trip, we will be entirely at your disposal, we are responsible for our groups and our programs, we do not share with other travel agencies, and we do not know what offer our trips are available all year round.
+Due to weather conditions, however, the recommended period for this trek is from April to December.
 Ausangate Trek 6 Days.

 *Difficulty level depends very much on your fitness and acclimatization